Guide to Growing Grass in the Transition Zone

 What is the Best Source of Information for Selecting a Grass?

-Is There Maintenance Specific to Transition Zone grass?
+Is There Maintenance Specific to Transition Zone Grass?

 A Call to Action

-Once it’s installed, contact a local lawn care pro to mow, edge, and keep your lawn neat and tidy.
+Once installed, contact a local lawn care pro to mow, edge, and keep your lawn neat and tidy.

 Amanda Shiffler